shiasyn/khd/README.md

 # and must be performed within a given timeframe.
 # the following specifies the timeout (in seconds) to be used.
 khd mod_trigger_timeout 0.1

+# when 'default' mode is NOT active, any key-combination that
+# does not correspond to a valid bind will be suppressed.
+# this is enabled by default, and must be explicitly set to 'off'.
+khd void_unlisted_bind off

 # enable prefix mode
 khd mode my_mode prefix on